AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47079-composite-products-stock-status-not-updated.md

 1. Create a configurable, bundled, and grouped product with one simple child product for each.
 1. Set each simple child product status to **[!UICONTROL Out of Stock]** using the `source-items` API call.
-1. Check the parent product's stock status.
+1. Now check the parent product's stock status.

 <u>Expected results</u>: